-Factored Base Year Value A property's base value is adjusted each year by the change in the
+Factored Base Year Value A property's base value is adjusted each year by the change in the California Consumer Price Index

-California Consumer Price Index (CPI), not to exceed 2%.
-The factored augments the process or function of a trade, industry or profession.
+(CPI), not to exceed 2%.
+The factored base value is the upper limit of taxable value each year.